SafetyLight/BinaryRisk/README.md

 ## About the Application

-This web application provides a streamlined implementation of Binary Risk Analysis, a process for evaluating information security risk.
+This web application helps with Binary Risk Analysis, a process for evaluating information security risk.
 The original app was developed by Ben Sapiro in 2011.
-This updated version preserves Ben's documented methodology while using simpler code and rendering correctly in modern browsers
+This updated version preserves Ben's documented methodology while using simpler code and rendering correctly in modern browsers.

 - **Adheres to Binary Risk Analysis methodology** as documented by Ben Sapiro.
 - **Works in modern browsers**
-- **Has shareable URLs** for saving and revisiting assessment results.
+- **Has stateful URLs** for saving and revisiting assessment results.

 Additionally, this app is implemented in a single, framework-free static HTML file.
 This makes it easy to understand, modify, and deploy.

 ## About Binary Risk Analysis

 Binary Risk Analysis (BinRA) is designed to structure subjective conversations about risk levels.
-Its simplicity allows it to be applied efficiently across all items in a risk register, enhancing communication between security and business teams.
+Its simplicity allows for processing all items in a risk register in a reasonable amount of time, and it also enhances communication between security and business teams.

 The original description of Binary Risk Analysis can be found [here](https://binary.protect.io/).